How we’re funded

 This includes rental income from subletting parts of our office building.

-These shelters are a vital lifeline for women, and every day your donations are helping to keep their doors open.
+The WLACC project is a vital lifeline for farmers in Cambodia, and every day your donations are helping in the fight against climate change.

 Players of People's Postcode Lottery helped to empower young women